 US

 The program supports individual and community advocacy strategies that create positive change for persons with disabilities and their environment at a local and state level.
-It also provides direct advocacy for individuals at the community level.
-This ensures that persons with disabilities are successfully integrated into their communities.
+It also provides direct advocacy for individuals at the community level providing them with skills to help them successfully integrate into their communities.
 Also, teaches persons with disabilities self-advocacy skills.
-They learn to communicate and negotiate with agencies, service providers, employers, and others to obtain needed benefits, services, or accommodations.

 US

 The program provides skills training to enhance the independence of adults with disabilities in their homes, families, and communities.
-Classes offered include cooking, assertiveness, relationships, financial management, adjustment to disability, and other consumer needs.
+They do this by prividing many classes.
+They also provide help finding accesible housing, receiving peer support, and clients have the chance to work individually with staff.

 US

-This program provides services to people living in nursing homes who want to move out into the community.
-Services available also help divert individuals living in the community from having to enter a nursing home.
+This program provides services to people living in nursing homes who want to move out into the community and/or help divert individuals from having to enter an nursing home.
 The program identifies the needs of participants, helping them make the transition and connects them to appropriate agencies and support systems in the community.

 US